Andy Whitfield: Illness and death

 In March 2010, Whitfield was diagnosed with stage IV non-Hodgkin lymphoma and began undergoing immediate treatment in New Zealand.
-This delayed the production of season two of Spartacus: Vengeance.
+This delayed the production of the second season of Spartacus: Vengeance.
 While waiting for Whitfield's treatment and expected recovery, Starz produced a six-part prequel, Spartacus: Gods of the Arena, with only a brief voiceover from the actor.
 Although declared cancer-free in June 2010, a routine medical check in September 2010 revealed a relapse and Whitfield was compelled to abandon the role.
 Starz recast Australian actor Liam McIntyre as Whitfield's successor.

-On 11 September 2011, Whitfield died in Sydney, Australia, 18 months after his initial cancer diagnosis.
-A documentary titled Be Here Now premiered at the 2015 Los Angeles Film Festival.
+On 11 September 2011, Whitfield died in Sydney, 18 months after his initial cancer diagnosis.
+A documentary titled Be Here Now premiered at the 2015 LA Film Festival.
 It follows Whitfield and his family as he undergoes chemotherapy treatment.
 It was later released on Netflix as Be Here Now: The Andy Whitfield Story.